cybearl/celk/README.md

 Updates
 -------
-### v1.1.0 Switching to AdonisJS
+### Latest update (v2024.9.0-alpha):
+  - Switching to versioning with the following format: `vYYYY.M.D-<type>`.
+  - Implemented Base58 encoding/decoding for Bitcoin addresses.
+  - Deleted PostMan in favor of `adonis-autoswagger` + project-hosted Swagger UI.

+### Previous updates
+- **v1.1.0**:
   - Switching from raw `ts-node` to [AdonisJS](https://adonisjs.com/) with the goal of making it a backend API.
   - Implemented [Lucid ORM](https://lucid.adonisjs.com/docs/introduction) for the database (PostgreSQL).
   - Implemented [Japa](https://japa.dev/docs/introduction) for the tests.
   - Implemented [BullMQ](https://docs.bullmq.io/) for the jobs.
   - Implemented a system that fetches the address data (number of TXs, last TX date, balance, etc..) from the blockchain.
   - Implemented the `v1.0.9` benchmarking system with slight improvements.
   - Added `ts-node` to be able to run arbitrary scripts for development/debugging purposes.
   - Implemented and improved the original `v1.0.9` cache system.
   - Started working on a Ethereum address generator.
   - Implemented Bech32 encoding/decoding for Bitcoin addresses.
-- Removed self-implementation of the different algorithms in favor of using external libraries.

-### Previous updates
 - **v1.0.9**: Started working on a new architecture, with Jest, and a new Cache class.
   - Cancelled in favor of switching to AdonisJS because I wanted to make it a backend API, and also because the code started to be a real mess, really hard to maintain and even more